waseemchishti/azure-search-openai-javascript/CONTRIBUTING.md

 git push origin my-fix-branch
 ```

-12. In GitHub, send a pull request to `contoso-real-estate:main`.
+12. In GitHub, send a pull request to `azure-search-openai-javascript:main`.

 ### Reviewing a Pull Request